 Yoga Therapy: The Latest in Integrative Healing & Wellness

-Anxious to learn more, I enrolled in the Beaumont Hospital of Yoga Therapy and earned an additional 300 hours, qualifying me as a 500 hour Registered Yoga Teacher.
-In January 2022, I will complete my externship with IIYT, and will be eligibile to be a Certified Yoga Therapist through the International Association of Yoga Therapy.
+Anxious to learn more, I enrolled in the Beaumont Hospital of Yoga Therapy and studied for an additional 300 hours, qualifying me as a 500 hour Registered Yoga Teacher.
+My continued education at the International Institute of Yoga Therapy gave me the opportunity to work with patients in clinical settings, as well as online via Zoom.
+In January 2022, I completed my studies and earned certification as a Yoga Therapist through the International Association of Yoga Therapy.

 What's Yoga Therapy?
 Do I Need a Mat?

 If you are seeking additional tools to aid your healing and well-being, Yoga Therapy may enhance your journey.
 Yoga Therapy is not a replacement for treatment, but has the potential to alleviate pain, reduce stress and anxiety, and create a sense of ease in your mind and body.

 "Although all yoga is potentially therapeutic and healing, yoga therapy is the specific application of yogic tools—postures/exercises, breathwork, meditation techniques, and more—to address an individual’s physical, mental, and emotional needs.

 "Yoga therapists have in-depth training to help them assess and keep their clients safe.
 They work with you to address your specific goals while considering any limitations you might be experiencing.
 The practices your yoga therapist recommends could include:

 - Movement ranging from gentle to vigorous

 - Physical postures that address specific areas of discomfort or musculoskeletal imbalances